ccamel/awesome-ccamel/README.md

 - [Orchestra-Labs/symphony](https://github.com/Orchestra-Labs/symphony) - Truly decentralized RWAs
 - [PeggyJV/sommelier](https://github.com/PeggyJV/sommelier) - Sommelier Chain
 - [Pisush/chatGPT-plugin-template](https://github.com/Pisush/chatGPT-plugin-template) - For Gophers
+- [PlakarKorp/plakar](https://github.com/PlakarKorp/plakar) - plakar is a backup solution powered by Kloset and ptar
 - [QuokkaStake/cosmos-proposals-checker](https://github.com/QuokkaStake/cosmos-proposals-checker) - A tool to notify you if you miss a proposal vote on any cosmos-sdk chain
 - [QuokkaStake/cosmos-validators-exporter](https://github.com/QuokkaStake/cosmos-validators-exporter) - A Prometheus exporter to fetch data about your validators in Cosmos-based blockchains.
 - [QuokkaStake/tmtop](https://github.com/QuokkaStake/tmtop) - A top-like chain consensus and chain info visualizer for all Tendermint chains.